The following scenario illustrates how The FOD Control Corporation’s products can help prepare your unit for an overseas deployment.

 - You locate several small, lightweight FOD-Razor™ Airport Runway Sweepers owned by air combat squadrons at you host base, then borrow one or more.

-- Your team hand-carries them, along with the rest of your light equipment, aboard various transport aircraft and vehicles until you reach the remote airfield.
+- Your team hand-carries them, along with the rest of your light equipment.
+Then they aboard various transport aircraft and vehicles until you reach the remote airfield.

-- Upon arrival, your team attaches the FOD-Razors™ to its existing ground vehicles, then tows them across the AOA until it is cleared for landing operations.
+- Upon arrival, your team attaches the FOD-Razors™ to ground vehicles, then tows them across the AOA until it is cleared for landing operations.

 For follow-up action: